0x00000002/rootcore/audit/README.md

 ## Gas Consumption

-Upon finalization of the contracts to be used by Wings, the contracts were assessed on the gas usage of each function to ensure there aren't any unforeseen issues with exceeding the block size GasLimit.
+Upon finalization of the contracts to be used by Rootcore, the contracts were assessed on the gas usage of each function to ensure there aren't any unforeseen issues with exceeding the block size GasLimit.
 A detailed report can be found in [Gas_Consumption.md](https://github.com/tikonoff/rootcore/blob/master/audit/Gas_consumption_report.md).

 ## Functional tests